 Seo mar a thárla do bheith ann d’réir na sean sgéulta:- Fadó, fadó riamh tháinig long ón Austráil ar dtír san áit sin a lorg fíoruisge.
 Ní ró fhada ar dtír dóibh go dtáinig an tóir ón bhfairrge ortha.
 Ní raibh ach an próca óir sin acu agus thugadar as an luing é agus chuireadar annsan istig i dtóin a’ chuais é agus chuireadar an fear gorm mar ghárda air.
 Chuireadar geasa air an t-ór a chosaint beo agus marbh do go dtiocfaidís féin á iarraidh aris.
 Tá sé dóigheamhail nár thánadar chun an fhir bhoicht a fhuasgailt fós, mar ar uair áirighthe nach aon oidhche cloistear mar a bheadh duine ag gearán thíos san chuas.

-On the East side of this town (Cumolán) there’s a hollow known as “Douglas’s Hollow”.
+On the East side of this town (Cumolán) there’s a cove known as “Cove of the Black Stream”.
 It’s at the bottom of the road and a stream of water runs down there.
-It is said there there is a crock of gold put down in that hollow and a black man and his sword guarding it.
+It is said there there is a crock of gold put down in that Cove and a black man and his sword guarding it.

 - a rith is simply “ag rith” (running), however the g isn’t pronounced.